Astor63/TPS-Mods/Work In Progress/Quality of Life/No More Fast Travel Animation/ReadMe.md

-## No More Teleporter Voyage
+## No More Fast Travel Animation

-As the title suggests it, this Mod disables the useless (and annoying) teleporter voyage animation!
+As the title suggests it, this Mod disables the useless (and annoying) Fast Travel animation!

 ### Changelog:
-- v1.0.0, November 20, 2018
+- v1.0.0, November 30, 2018
   - Initial public release

 ### Compatibility: